syedhamzazaidi/syedhamzazaidi.github.io/README.md

 For testing, launch `localhost:4000` on your browser.
 The website is updated live with any changes you make, so there's no need to restart the container everytime you make a change to the website.
 Just refresh the browser and it will update to the latest changes.

+Alternatively, if you like to not install anything on your machine, I'd suggest importing your fork into [forestry.io](forestry.io).
+It won't allow you to edit `_config.yml` and `data/content.yml` files but you can add and edit blog posts through it.

 ## Contents At-A-Glance

 The structing is similar to Jekyll's default theme, 'Minima'.